 - Sizes of the pallets required and type?

-Of course, any seasoned professional in the design of storage systems would be able to assist you with considering all of these points, and may potentially have a further list of factors to discuss – depending on your industry.
+Of course, any seasoned professional in the design of commercial storage systems would be able to assist you with considering all of these points, and may potentially have a further list of factors to discuss – depending on your industry.
 A good design approach is both thorough and two-way, a partnership that will ensure your storage systems are built to help grow your business.